-It has long been recognized that the North Atlantic Oscillation (NAO) exerts a strong influence upon wintertime climate over North America and Eurasia (Rogers [1990], Wallace and Gutzler [1981]), as well as on marine, terrestrial and freshwater ecosystems (Ottersen [2001]).
+It has long been recognized that the North Atlantic Oscillation (NAO) exerts a strong influence upon wintertime climate over North America and Eurasia(Rogers [1990], Wallace and Gutzler [1981], van Loon and Rogers [1978], Walker [1924]), as well as on marine, terrestrial and freshwater ecosystems (Ottersen [2001]).
 Despite its importance, the issue as to how the NAO has changed in the past or will vary in the future is unknown (Cook [2003]).
 For example, it is as yet unresolved as to whether NAO derived extratropical climate variability at Last Glacial Maximum (LGM) was stronger or weaker than it is at present.
-Climate simulations (e.g. Justino et al. [2005], Peltier and Solheim [2004], Shin et al. [2003], Hewitt et al. [2001]) have demonstrated that mean climate state at LGM was significantly different as compared to today, which raises the possibility that a distinct form of polar climate variability may also have existed during the glacial period.
+During that period land characteristics were different from those observed at present, in the sense that parts of North America and northern Europe were covered by vast ice sheets (see Fig. 1b).
+Climate simulations (e.g. Justino et al. [2005], Peltier and Solheim [2004], Shin et al. [2003], Hewitt et al. [2001], Vettoretti et al. [2000], Dong and Valdes [1998], Broccoli and Manabe [1987], Rind [1987]) have demonstrated that mean climate state at LGM was significantly different as compared to today, which raises the possibility that a distinct form of polar climate variability may also have existed during the glacial period.

+Despite extensive studies of the climate processes governing the NAO, many controversial issues remain.
 While it has long been recognized that the NAO owes its essential existence to atmospheric dynamical processes (Thompson et al. [2003]), results of global coupled model (GCM) simulations driven by present day boundary conditions suggest a modification of this view (Rodwell et al. [1999], Timmermann et al. [1998]).
 In particular, it has been suggested (Rodwell et al. [1999]) that a large fraction of the inter-annual to inter-decadal variability of the winter NAO may be reconstructed on the basis of sea surface temperature (SST) variations.
+Furthermore, GCM results have demonstrated that changes in the North Atlantic thermohaline circulation and associated heat flux may lead to a reversal of the phase of the NAO (Timmermann et al. [1998]).
 These issues may be further investigated in detail using GCM integrations designed to reproduce LGM climate.
-The presence of glacial ice sheets (Fig. 1b) exerts a strong influence upon the glacial wintertime atmospheric circulation over the North Atlantic due both to the mechanical forcing associated with the marked change in surface topography, and with the thermal forcing related to enhanced ice albedo feedback which in turn may result in a significantly modified spatial and temporal variability of the NAO.
+The presence of glacial ice sheets (Fig. 1b) exerts a strong influence upon the glacial wintertime atmospheric circulation over the North Atlantic due both to the mechanical forcing associated with the marked change in surface topography, and with the thermal forcing related to enhanced ice albedo feedback.
+Thus, on decadal and interdecadal timescales the changes in air-sea fluxes and in the thermohaline circulation may result in a significantly modified spatial and temporal variability of the NAO.